-Illinois Public Media continues to attract new audiences, especially those using multiple platforms to access content.
-Listeners and viewers are using Illinois Public Media's streaming services in increasing numbers - in particular, the growing number of smart speakers are helping bring the "radio" back into many new households - and our social platforms offer insight and expanded content opportunities.
-With the pandemic and stay-at-home measures, Illinois Public Media has used even more digital-first platforms and services to reach our audiences, e.g. Facebook Live and Zoom.
-The organization continues to honor and build on the foundation provided by legacy broadcast platforms and strong national content by producing multiplatform local content, collaborating with community organizations, and working with teachers and students to have an impact.
-Illinois Public Media also continues to emphasize its institutional value via better promotion of programming across all audience platforms, engaging audiences on social media and through formerly in-person, now virtual events, symposia, and listening sessions, and developing successful ongoing partnerships with our College, the University of Illinois, content collaborations, and other stations.
-Illinois Public Media's news department collaborates on public health reporting with Side Effects Public Media and is a part of Harvest Public Media, which is a collaborative network of reporters and partner stations that focuses on food systems, agriculture, and rural issues.
+2020 brought with it a need for virtual and hybrid approaches to the ways we connect with our audiences and the services we provided for the community.
+These needs could often be met with things like Facebook Live and Zoom and online learning tools.
+We were able to build on top of an already solid national base of content to produce multiplatform local content, collaborate with community organizations, and work with teachers and students to have an impact across local communities.
+Illinois Public Media also works hard to highlight our value as a public service through promotion of organizational activities and programming across all audience platforms, engaging audiences on social media and through formerly in-person, now virtual events, symposia, and listening sessions, and developing successful ongoing partnerships with our

+College, the University of Illinois, content collaborations, and other stations.
+Illinois Public Media's news team collaborates on public health reporting with Side Effects Public Media and is a part of Harvest Public Media, which is a collaborative network of reporters and partner stations that focuses on food systems, agriculture, and rural issues.
 We also continue to grow our relationships with WUIS (Springfield), WGLT (Bloomington-Normal), WNIJ (DeKalb/northern Illinois), and WCBU (Peoria) to mutually share locally created content, including Illinois Public Media's flagship talk program, The 21st.